-In 1997, Heidfeld won the title in the German Formula 3 championship while in the following year he finished as a runner-up of the International Formula 3000 series, driving for West Competition, and losing the title battle to Juan Pablo Montoya.
+Next year, he made a step up to the International Formula 3000 series, driving for West Competition, and losing the title battle to Juan Pablo Montoya.
 Good performances helped him to become a test driver for West-sponsored McLaren team in 1999, the year in which he won the Formula 3000 crown.
 In the same season, Heidfeld also debuted at 24 Hours of Le Mans with Mercedes, but the car he shared with Mark Webber and Peter Dumbreck failed to finish the race.

-The year of 2000 Heidfeld will remember as the year in which he made his first appearing in Formula 1 Grand Prix.
-Nick drove for Prost Grand Prix F1 team, but with an unreliable car, he couldn’t score a single point.
+In 2000, Heidfeld made his first appearing in Formula 1 Grand Prix.
+Nick spent a season with Prost Grand Prix F1 team, but with an unreliable car, he couldn’t score a single point.
 In 2001, Nick Heidfeld signed a three-year contract with the Sauber team and surprised many with nice performances.
 He finished 8th overall and scored a podium finish at Brazilian Grand Prix.

 Unfortunately, in 2002, Heidfeld failed to repeat the results from the previous year and finished 10th in the championship.
 He was 14th in 2003, failing to clinch a podium finish in both previous years, but still scoring some points with a small team and not enough competitive cars.

 When his contract expired, Heidfeld was without a seat for 2004.
 Luckily, he had some noticeable outings in the preseason and the Jordan team offered him a one-year deal.
 Heidfeld again had a car which wasn’t competitive enough and scored only three points to finish 18th overall.
 Despite relatively poor results, Nick still was an interesting target for bigger teams.

 In 2005, Williams decided to sign Heidfeld and the German driver did a good job, often beating his teammate Mark Webber who was considered as the team’s main driver.
 That year, at Nurburgring, he also won the pole position for the first time and had three podium finishes – at Nurburgring and Monaco he was second while he finished third at Sepang.

 A bit surprisingly, Heidfeld again joined Sauber in 2006.
 The reason is that BMW bought the Swiss team and Heidfeld had to be the striking force.
 He spent four seasons with Sauber and proved that he deserves a place in the most popular racing series.
 In his first year with the new team, Heidfeld was 9th in the championship, with third place at Hungaroring as the best result.

 A stream of good results had continued in 2008.
 Heidfeld was 6th in the championship, driving very well and establishing himself as a competitive pilot who finished all of the 18 races, only once being out of Top 10.
 He finished second at four Grand Prix races – in Australia, Canada, Great Britain and Belgium.
 His last year with BMW Sauber wasn’t so good.
 Nick had earned a podium finish only once and was 13th in the final standings.

 BMW withdrew from Formula 1 in 2010, leaving Heidfeld without a ride.
 He was named Mercedes F1 team’s test driver for that year but in the finish of the season, he had competed in five races, again as a driver of Sauber.
 The Swiss team, now with Ferrari engine-powered cars, re-signed Heidfeld who failed to impress.